 Yes, there are cryptocurrency ETF-like vehicles out there.
 They made it into the financial world.
 ETFs allow you to trade stock ticker symbols like you would GE, F or AMZN but still be "directly" connected to the price of cryptocurrencies.
 You are abstracted away and pay a premium for this, yes.

 Sanity is not free.
 All the rules and regulations about the settlement of these transactions are in place.
 Buying these vehicles are like any regular stock market transactions.

 Grayscale has several investment vehicles that you can invest in.
-GBTC is the Bitcoin ETF and ETHE is the Ethereum vehicle Grayscale offers.
+GBTC is a Bitcoin quasi-ETF and ETHE is the Ethereum vehicle Grayscale offers.
 There are others like the Litecoin Trust (LTCN) and a diversified crypto vehicle as well.

 All the normal rules about the settlement will apply.
 When you decide you have had enough and want to get off the rollercoaster, there will be a process.
 How you get your money is a well-worn path in this slightly more sane space for the retail investor.